Neighborhood Adaptive Estimators for Causal Inference under Network Interference: Estimators

-We note that there several variants of Algorithm 1 are possible.
-For example, it is possible to use a pattern specific estimate of the variance $\hat\sigma_g^2$ (instead of $\bar \sigma^2$) and our results (e.g., Theorem \ref{thm:single_node}) would hold with small modifications.
-Moreover, the proposed Step 2 that balances bias and variance relies on concentration inequalities (i.e., through the factor $\sqrt{2\log(2n^2/\delta)}$) which can be conservative.
-Furthermore, it is also possible to rely on bootstrap approximations to take into account correlations to reduce the penalty levels and still achieve the same theoretical guarantees, see e.g., \cite{belloni2018high}.
+There are several variants of Algorithm 1 that relax some of the requirements.
+For example, it is possible to use a pattern-specific estimate of the variance $\hat\sigma_g^2$ (instead of assuming a known $\bar \sigma^2$) and our results (e.g., Theorem \ref{thm:single_node}) would hold with small modifications.
+Moreover, the proposed Step 2 that balances bias and variance relies on concentration inequalities (i.e. through the factor $\sqrt{2\log(2n^2/\delta)}$) which can be conservative.
+It is also possible to rely on bootstrap approximations to take into account correlations to reduce the penalty levels and still achieve the same theoretical guarantees, see, e.g., \cite{belloni2018high}.
+Finally, in Section \ref{sec:Additional}, we discuss different ways to incorporate covariates which would allow us to relax Assumption \ref{Assump:NoDirectImpact}.